mjhea0/flask-tracking/articles/Python Web Applications With Flask - Part II.md

     return _LINK.format(url=url, name=site_id)
 ```

-The `@login_required` decorator is provided by `Flask-Login`.
+Starting from the top, the `@login_required` decorator is provided by `Flask-Login`.
 Anyone who isn't logged in who tries to go to `/sites/` will be redirected to the login page.
-If the user has submitted the form to add a new site then `form.validate_on_submit` will run.
+Next, we are checking to see if the user is currently adding a new site (`form.validate_on_submit` checks to see if `request.method` is POST and validates the form - if either of the preconditions fails, the method returns `False`, otherwise it returns `True`).
+If the user is creating a new site, we create a new site (using the method defined by our `CRUDMixin`, so if you are making changes to the code yourself, you will want to make sure that `Site` and `Visit` both inherit from `CRUDMixin`) and redirect back to the same page.
 We redirect back to ourselves after saving the new site to prevent a page refresh causing the user to attempt to add the site twice.
 (This is called the Post-Redirect-Get pattern).

 If you are not sure what I mean by that, try commenting out the `return redirect(url_for(".view_sites"))`, then submit the "Add a Site" form and when the page reloads push `F5` to refresh your browser.
 Try that same exercise after restoring the redirect.
 (When the redirect is removed the browser will ask if you really want to submit the form data again - the last request that the browser made is the POST that created the new site.
 With the redirect, the last request that the browser made is the GET request that reloaded the `view_sites` page).

+Continuing on, if the user is not creating a new site (or if the provided data has errors) we are querying our database to look up all of the sites that were created by the currently logged in user.
+We then slightly transform our list, turning the database ID into an HTML link for each of our non-header rows.
+This use of an "inline" template is good for fast prototyping, when you do not yet have a good idea of whether the template pattern is worth "macro-izing".
+In our case, this is the only view we have with a table with an action link, so we use the inline template technique to demonstrate another way of doing things.

+It is worth noting that we have elected to use `sites_view` for both displaying sites and their visits and for registering sites.
+It's really up to you how you want to break up your application.
+Having a `view_sites` and an `add_site` view, where the former is only accessible to GET requests and the latter to POST is also a valid technique.
+Whichever technique feels clearer to you is the one you should prefer - just make sure you are consistent.

+### Deriving data from visitors

-`add_visit`, meanwhile, is a bit more complex (although it is mostly mapping code):
+`add_visit`, meanwhile, is now a bit more complex (although it is mostly mapping code):

 ```python
 from flask import request